ZhengQ2/cs338_project/README.md

     4. Check the latest events captured in the dataset.
     5. Check insurance payments for vehicles that got stolen.
     6. Check police resposible for handled events.

-Enter the number of the option you want to select. (i.e., 1) For option 1, you will be asked to enter a threshold number, enter any number to continue.
+Enter the number of the option you want to select. (i.e., 1)

+For option 1, you will be asked to enter a threshold number, enter any integer to continue.